 We’ll give you the tools you need to excel in your internship, including one-to-one coaching.
-You’ll enjoy a rare combination of autonomy and camaraderie, as you’ll manage your own project while being part of a friendly team.
+You’ll enjoy a rare combination of autonomy and camaraderie, as you’ll manage your own project while being part of a friendly and high performing team.

 You’ll not just be another pair of hands but a fully integrated team member with lots of self-responsibility.
 From there, we’ll trust you to do whatever it takes to deliver outstanding results.
 Go the extra mile and we’ll reward you with strategic development discussions and career opportunities.